KankakeeCommunityCollege/recover-newsroom/_posts/2024-05-07-clinical-experience-of-pts-ptas.md

 ---
 ![Poster presentation at Northwestern University.
 Four presenters.](/uploads/2023/regina-vandevelde-pta-poster370x200.jpg "Poster presentation"){: width="370" height="200"}

-Regina VanDeVelde, coordinator for the Physical Therapist Assistant program at KCC, recently presented research a conference at Northwestern University in Evanston.
+Regina VanDeVelde, clinical education coordinator for the Physical Therapist Assistant program at KCC, recently presented a research poster at a conference hosted by the Acute Care Section of the American Physical Therapy Association.

 VanDeVelde conducted the research in collaboration with Governors State University in University Park.